Leeds Bradford Airport Taxis and Transfers

 Estimated taxi fares: Leeds Bradford Airport to Leeds City Centre

 Leeds Bradford Airport is approximately 9 miles away from the centre of Leeds.
-Save time and money by booking your taxi in advance with one of the taxi firms listed at the top of this page.
+Save time and money by booking your taxi in advance with one of our recommended Leeds Bradford Airport taxis.

 |Vehicle||Single Trip||Return Trip|